Stoker House

 The main historic resource is a house originally built as a dog-trot log house built by Riley Stoker and his wife Elizabeth in the late 1840s, built with slave labor.
 Riley was one of four sons of Henry Stoker and his wife Nancy Varnell Stoker, who had settled on the land in 1818 and had built a lean-to on the listed property, which is less than one acre in area.
 Henry and Nancy had acquired a large number of acres between Rio Hondo and the Sabine River and had become wealthy.

 Henry Stoker was one of about 80 first settlers of the original Spanish land grant Rio Hondo lands in Sabine Parish who filed in 1824 for ownership; legal title was finally obtained by descendants only in 1878.

-After the death of two of his brothers in the American Civil War, Riley probably bought out the interest his remaining brother, and in any event became owner of all of Henry and Elizabeth's holdings.
+After the death of two of his brothers in the American Civil War, Riley probably bought out the interest of his remaining brother, and in any event became owner of all of Henry and Elizabeth's holdings.